TheDahoom/Sveltekit-seo/README.md

 ## License
 [MIT License](https://github.com/TheDahoom/Sveltekit-seo/blob/main/LICENSE)

+## Extra
+If you have any ideas of fixes/imporvements/features that could be added then please suggest them [here](https://github.com/TheDahoom/Sveltekit-seo/discussions/3)

 ## Credits
 - Thanks to [ArchangelGCA](https://github.com/ArchangelGCA) for the multiple quality of life imporvements and fixes!
 - Thanks to [RodneyLab](https://github.com/rodneylab) for his [blog](https://rodneylab.com/adding-schema-org-markup-to-sveltekit-site/) post which taught me about jsonLd and for suggesting an interesting snippet of code to render jsonLd